MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

    > [!NOTE]
    > Activating SEMM with the **EnableOSMigration** setting will render Windows 10 Team inaccessible.
 You should now proceed to install Windows 10/11 Pro or Enterprise.

-7. **Final Reboot**:
+7. **Final reboot**:
-   - The device will reboot automatically, displaying the white logo again before shutting down, indicating that the UEFI update and SEMM activation are complete.
+   - The device reboots automatically, displaying the white logo again before shutting down, indicating that the UEFI update and SEMM activation are complete.

 ### Install Windows 10/11 Pro or Enterprise